sureshjoshi/ViewInspector/guide.md

 3. Start the inspection with `.inspect()` function

 After the `.inspect()` call you need to repeat the structure of the `body` by chaining corresponding functions named after the SwiftUI views.

+Note that Swift compiler v6, shipped as part of Xcode 16, began to insert implicit `AnyView` views in the view hierarchy.
+Although the logical structure of `CustomView` in the example doesn't have `AnyView`, after compilation it is there, so we need to unwrap it with `.anyView()`, or, if we want to express this isn't our `AnyView`, with `.implicitAnyView()` call.

 ```swift
 struct MyView: View {